Systemcluster/wrappe/README.md

         Print version
 ```

+The following environment variables are made available to the process:
+- `WRAPPE_UNPACK_DIR`: The path to the unpack directory.
+- `WRAPPE_LAUNCH_DIR`: The path to the inherited working directory.
+- `WRAPPE_RUN_PATH`: The path to the unpacked executable.
+- `WRAPPE_ARGV0`: The name or path the runner is started with.
+- `WRAPPE_EXE`: The path of the runner with all symbolic links resolved.

+Additional environment variables can be set with the [`env`](#env) option.
 Additional arguments for the packed executable can be specified after `--` and will automatically be passed to the command when launched.

-If the packed executable needs to access packed files by relative path and expects a certain working directory, use the [`--current-dir`](#current-dir) option to set it to its parent directory or the unpack directory.
-The `WRAPPE_UNPACK_DIR` and `WRAPPE_LAUNCH_DIR` environment variables will always be set for the command with the paths to the unpack directory and the inherited working directory.
+If the packed executable needs to access packed files by relative path and expects a certain working directory, use the [`current-dir`](#current-dir) option to set it to its parent directory or the unpack directory.

 Packed Windows executables will have their subsystem, icons and other resources automatically transferred to the output executable through [editpe](https://github.com/Systemcluster/editpe).